-A: If your child will turn five between September 2 and October 31, your child is eligible for consideration for early admission to kindergarten.
+A: If your child will turn five between September 2nd and October 31st, your child is eligible for consideration for Early Admission to Kindergarten.
 Minneapolis Public Schools also has pre-kindergarten options.

 Q: Do I have a better chance of getting into our first school preference if I apply early?

-A: No. All request form received by the February 4 deadline are treated equally.
+A: No. All request cards received by the February 8th deadline are treated equally.

-Q: Is my child guaranteed acceptance into one of my requested schools?
+Q: Is my child guaranteed acceptance into my community school?

-A: Yes, if your child is entering kindergarten, you submit your request card by the Lottery deadline, there is sufficient classroom capacity (MPS Policy 5262) and one of your requested schools is your community school.
+A: Yes.
+If your child is entering kindergarten, you submit your request card by the Lottery deadline, there is sufficient classroom capacity (MPS Policy 5262) and one of your requested schools is your community school, your child will be placed.
 If you select a school other than your community school, you are not guaranteed a space at that school.
 Families seeking placement for children in upper grades (1-8) will be assigned based on available space.
 There are no guarantees for community schools in upper grades, but you are promised a school in your busing area.

 Q: Do we have to reapply to remain in the same school next year?

-A: No. Once your child is enrolled in a school, s/he is assured a space for each year of the grade levels in the school.
-This policy does not apply to High Five programs.
-Families with a child in High Five must complete a request card for kindergarten.
+A: No. Once your child is enrolled in a school he/she is assured a space for each year of the grade levels in the school.

-Q: Who is a sibling and what is sibling preference?
+Q: Who is considered a sibling and what is sibling preference?

 A: All children living in the same household are considered siblings.
-To qualify for sibling preference, the older or younger sibling must be continuously enrolled in a school before the new sibling is granted preference at the same school.
+To qualify for sibling preference, the older or younger sibling must be continuously enrolled in a school before sibling preference is granted.
 Sibling preference does not apply to students enrolled in city-wide special education or pre-kindergarten programs.

-Q: How does sibling preference affect school choice?
+Q: How does sibling preference affect school request?